 Most patients are taken to the recovery room (PACU) once surgery is complete.
-You will be closely monitored by specially trained nurses who will monitor you for at least 30 minutes depending on how you respond to surgery.
+You will be closely monitored by specially trained nurses for at least 30 minutes depending on how you respond to surgery.

 Only one parent or visitor is permitted in the recovery room if a child has surgery.
 Visitors are not permitted in the recovery room for adult patients.